Skip to the main content

 Duties

 Dental technologists build the appliances and devices dentists prescribe for their patients.
-They use ceramics, metal alloys, wires and plastic materials, along with computer-aided design (CAD) and computer-aided machining (CAM) systems in their work.
+They build these devices with ceramics, metal alloys, wires, and plastic materials.
+They use computer-aided design (CAD) and computer-aided machining (CAM) systems in their work.

 Working Conditions